Child Care Director Certification Programs

 NECPA National Administrator Credential® (NAC)® Certificate

-The NECPA National Administrator Credential® (NAC)® is approved by the National Early Childhood Program Accreditation (NECPA) Commission to provide Directors and early childhood professionals the required clock hours of training needed to obtain the National Administrator Credential.
-The program is comprised of ten Instructional Units.
-These units focus on the ten areas of competency required to manage a child care center.
-Each student in the Online NECPA National Administrator Credential® (NAC)® Certificate program receives support from an Education Coach (EC).
+The NECPA National Administrator Credential® (NAC)® is approved by the National Early Childhood Program Accreditation (NECPA) Commission to provide child care center directors and early childhood professionals the required clock hours of training needed to obtain the National Administrator Credential.
+The NECPA NAC® program is comprised of ten Instructional Units.
+These units focus on the ten areas of competency required to properly know how to manage a child care center.
+Each student in the Online NECPA NAC® Certificate program receives support from an Education Coach (EC).
 Each EC is an Early Childhood specialist and has previous experience as an administrator in a child care center, school, or environment.

 - Demonstrate knowledge of the historical perspective, the milestones, and the key national organizations involved in early childhood education